-In this paper, we propose \sys, a principled approach that enables hyper-parameter tuning for fairness without access to sensitive attributes on validation data. ~\akv{\sys can be used in conjunction with prior methods like JTT and GEORGE that train fair models without sensitive attributes on training data~\cite{jtt}, and for several fairness metrics including demographic parity, equal opportunity and worst sub-group accuracy.}
+In this paper, we propose \sys, a principled approach that enables hyperparameter tuning for fairness without access to SA on training \emph{and} validation data. \sys enables effective hyperparameter tuning of methods like JTT~\citep{jtt}, \tmlr{AFR~\citep{afr}} (that currently assume ground-truth SAs on validation data) and improves fairness when GEORGE's and ARL's own hyperparameter tuning methods are replaced with \sys. \sys works for fairness metrics including demographic parity, equal opportunity and worst sub-group accuracy.

-\sys builds on the same intuition as in prior work: mis-classified examples of a model trained with standard ERM loss serve as an effective proxy for minority groups.
-Accordingly, \sys uses an ERM classifier to obtain pseudo sensitive attribute labels on the validation dataset using correctly and incorrectly classified validation data as proxies for majority and minority groups, respectively.
-That is, the ERM classifier can be viewed as a noisy sensitive attribute labeler on the validation dataset.
-But this raises a key question: \emph{how do we select the hyper-parameters of the noisy sensitive attribute labeler?}

-Intuitively, to obtain accurate sensitive attribute labels, we seek to maximize the fraction of true minority (majority) samples in the ERM classifier's incorrect (correct) set.
-In other words, the sensitive attribute labels of the ERM classifier will be accurate if (perhaps counter-intuitively) the classifier is itself biased.
-Figure~\ref{fig:antigone} illustrates this intuition using the CelebA dataset in which blond men are discriminated against; hence, the incorrect set for the blond class has a greater fraction of men than its correct set.
-Since the classifier's bias cannot be measured directly, \sys uses the distance between the data distributions of the correct and incorrect sets as a proxy.
-Specifically, \sys uses the Euclidean distance between the means (EDM) of the two sets as a distance measure.
-The mean images of each set for CelebA are shown in Figure~\ref{fig:antigone} and visually capture the ERM model's biases.